ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-19-multithreaded-data-management-system-development.md

 #### Hierarchy

-- Files are stored in a “tree” like structure with less flexible cross referencing ability
+- Files are stored in a "tree" like structure with less flexible cross referencing ability

 - Less query flexibility, tendency to duplicate data, more strict data structure